Clarence Hungerford Webb: Key excavations

-Webb did extensive archaeological work in Louisiana and adjoining areas, where the prehistory record was replete with pottery-making and mound building cultures.
-This was partly because northern Louisiana's fertile land was suitable for the agricultural peoples.
-Early in his career Webb concluded there was evidence for a fleeting Folsom-Yuma (Clovis) horizon in the state, and he later excavated the later Paleoindian San Patrice John Pearce site.
+Webb did extensive archaeological work in Louisiana and adjoining areas, where the prehistory record was replete with pottery-making and mound-building cultures.
+This was partly because northern Louisiana's fertile land was suitable for agricultural purposes.
+Early in his career Webb concluded there was evidence for a fleeting Folsom-Yuma (Clovis) horizon in the state, and he later excavated the later Paleoindian John Pearce site, a San Patrice Site in Caddo Parish, Louisiana.

-• Poverty Point
+Poverty Point

 Poverty Point is a Late Archaic period archaeological site located in the lower Mississippi Valley in West Carroll Parish occupied from ca. 1600 to 1000 B.C.
-It consists of several earthwork and mounds and was created toward the end of the Archaic Period by the Native American Poverty Point culture.
+It consists of several earthworks and mounds and was created toward the end of the Archaic Period by the Native American Poverty Point culture.
 Webb conducted extensive work at the site, beginning in the late 1930s and continuing throughout the remainder of his life, writing many papers and generating extensive surface collections of the Late Archaic and Tchefuncte assemblages.
-Webb's work shed light on the site, which had received minimal study prior to this due to an absence of major ceramic period occupations.
+Webb's work shed light on the site, which had received minimal study before this due to an absence of major ceramic period occupations.
 He found zoomorphic locust beads at the site that were made from carved and polished stone, usually red jasper.
-The beads resembled grasshoppers and cyclical cicadas.
+The beads resembled grasshoppers and cicadas.
 He proposed that the beads involved an element of magic that spread across the southern states in multicultural contexts.
 He argued there was no evidence for cultural unity among the sites where the zoomorphic beads appeared.

-• Belcher Mound
+Belcher Mound

 Because he lived in Shreveport, Webb had long known about the Caddo culture.
 Located in Caddo Parish, Louisiana, Belcher Mound was excavated by Webb along with some friends and volunteers over five years on weekends.
 The team spent nearly a decade on the excavation and reporting on this mound.
 Webb concluded the site represented the ceremonial and possible civil center of a small agricultural community located in the Red River Valley.
 It was part of the Caddoan culture, people who were primarily farmers, but also fished, hunted, and gathered.
 They built mounds which were used for ceremonies and contained burials.
 He noted major changes in house types, construction and usage, pottery, burial customs, some of the tools, ornamentation, and ceremonial tools and customs.
 They may have hunted using the bow and arrow with small stone points, used small triangular scrapers to scrape hides, and bone tools and ornaments were preferred over shell.
 Burials were found with ornaments that suggested hereditary social ranking.

 The center of Caddoan occupation during contact times and throughout their prehistoric development was along Red River, with extensions to other river valleys in the four state area of northern Louisiana, southwestern Arkansas, eastern Texas, and eastern Oklahoma.
 They maintained trade and cultural contacts with the lower Mississippi Valley tribes of eastern and southern Louisiana for many centuries.